lancechuangdev/gopher-swap/README.md

     ![tick2price](images/tick2price.png)

 ### `TickSpacing`
 The minimum interval between valid ticks.
 Basically means “you can only place liquidity on certain tick intervals,” like only every 60 ticks, instead of every single tick, which keeps the pool cheaper and more efficient to manage.
-V3 规定只有被 tickSpacing 整除的 tick 才允许被初始化. tickSpacing 越大，每个 tick 流动性越多，tick 之间滑点越大，但会节省跨 tick 操作的 gas。
+V3 allows only ticks divisible by `tickSpacing` to be initialized.
+A larger `tickSpacing` means more liquidity per tick and greater slippage between ticks, but saves gas when crossing ticks.

 - Fee tiers and tickSpacing
     | tick     | tickSpacing |